SalomePlatform/shaper/doc/gui/Introduction.rst

 Python console interpreters Python commands entered manually.

-In particular, it is possible to load python script:
+In particular, it is possible to load the python script:

 *execfile(r"/dn48/newgeom/data/example.py")*

-Pop-up menu allows:
+Pop-up menu gives the possibility to:

-- Copy selected text to clipboard;
+- Copy the selected text to clipboard;
-- Paste text from clipboard to Python console ;
+- Paste the text from clipboard to Python console ;
 - Clear Python console;
 - Dump commands from console into the specified file;
 - Start/Stop writing log into the specified file.